rich-p-rich/beekeeping-with-honey-bees-p1/README.md

 ![Am I responsive](documentation/documentation-images/am-i-responsive.PNG)

-A copy of my Balsamiq Wireframe can be found in the documentation folder.
+- A copy of my Balsamiq Wireframe can be found in the documentation folder.

+## Orientation
+- I have followed the 'mobile first' principle when designing this site to ensure that it works fine on mobile first, then laptops and then tablets.

 ## Features